SaffatHasan/CICD-Talk/slides/slides.md

 ---

-# How is it Useful?
+# What can it do?

 - Check style and unit testing
 - Automate deployments